 The Secretariat will provide information on each candidate at least one week before the election and support informed membership voting.
-The Secretariat runs the election and takes the following steps:
+The Secretariat runs the election andtakes the following steps:

-- Each CoARA member can give one vote for the Chair; - Votes are cast in person or online, anonymously, and the candidate with the most votes is elected as the Chair; - In the unlikely event of a draw, the Secretariat will define a mechanism to ensure a fair outcome (e.g., the Interim Chairs will be provided each with an extra vote).
-Such a mechanism will be agreed with the General Assembly, to ensure transparency;
+- Each CoARA member can give one vote for the Chair. - Votes are cast in person or online, anonymously, and the candidate with the most votesis elected as the Chair. - In the unlikely event of a draw, the Secretariat will define a mechanism to ensure a fair outcome (e.g, the Interim Chairs will be provided each with an extra vote).
+Such a mechanism will be agreed with the General Assembly, to ensure transparency. - The Secretariat confirms the validity of the election and announces the new Chair as soon as the results have been confirmed.